In-depth tour of the Acropolis and nearby monuments of Acropolis.

 Located in the center of Athens, Acropolis is on an elevation.
 The domineering hill is next to the Plaka neighborhood, just south of the Agora.
 There are many monuments on the Acropolis, and it offers lovely views over Athens.

-Your professional guide will point out differences between Doric, Ionic, and Corinthian orders of architecture and also characters from Greek mythology.
+Your professional guide points out differences between Doric, Ionic, and Corinthian orders of architecture and also characters from Greek mythology.

 You will learn about the most celebrated myths of ancient Athens, its most significant religious festivals, earliest cults and how several specific events in the city’s history are all connected to this sacred precinct.

 The monuments of the Acropolis stand in harmony with their natural setting.
 These unique masterpieces of ancient architecture combine different orders and styles of Classical art most innovatively.
 These monuments have influenced art and culture for many centuries.